 Our Commitment to the Community

-From the beginning of the Julimar Project in 2020, Chalice has recognised that community engagement is critical.
+From the beginning of the Gonneville Project in 2020, Chalice has recognised that community engagement is critical.
 As a result, we have actively and transparently engaged with local communities to build respectful and collaborative relationships, with a goal of earning trust and achieving lasting social and economic benefits.
 It also helps us better understand the potential social, environmental, and economic impacts of our activities in the communities where we operate.

 As a member of these communities, local employment, procurement and sponsorships are among the best ways Chalice can contribute today.